← return to study.practicaldsc.org

 Answer: The median of the data

-The minimizer of empirical risk for the constant model when using absolute loss is the median.
+As seen in lecture, the minimizer of empirical risk for the constant model when using absolute loss is the median.

 The average score on this problem was 87%.